Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 .. note::

-    If you have hundreds or thousands of line within your :meth:`~pytorch_lightning.lite.LightningLite.run` function and you are feeling weird about it, this is exactly the expected feeling.
+    If you have hundreds or thousands of line within your :meth:`~pytorch_lightning.lite.LightningLite.run` function and you are feeling weird about it then this is right feeling.
-    This is how our :class:`~pytorch_lightning.core.lightning.LightningModule` started in 2019 and then we started to organize the code for simplicity, interoperability and standardization.
+    Back in 2019, our :class:`~pytorch_lightning.core.lightning.LightningModule` was getting larger and we got the same feeling.
+So we started to organize our code for simplicity, interoperability and standardization.
-    This is a good sign you should consider refactoring your code and switch to :class:`~pytorch_lightning.core.lightning.LightningModule`.
+    This is definitely a good sign that you should consider refactoring your code and / or switch to :class:`~pytorch_lightning.core.lightning.LightningModule` ultimately.

 ----------